What Jigsaw Puzzles & SEO have in Common

-However I’m well aware that to others, jigsaws are more like an instrument of torture!
+However we are well aware that to others, jigsaws are more like an instrument of torture!

 It’s true, it does take a certain type of personality to enjoy putting a jigsaw puzzle together.
-And I think it’s the sort of personality that thrives on the challenges of search engine optimisation – because jigsaw puzzles and SEO have a lot in common …
+And it turns out, that it’s the sort of personality that also thrives on the challenges of search engine optimisation – because jigsaw puzzles and SEO have a lot in common …

 1 – The framework comes first.

-When I’m working on a jigsaw, I pull out all the edge pieces and put the frame together first, as it acts as a guide for the rest of the puzzle.
+When Janet is working on a jigsaw puzzle, she will pull out all the edge pieces and put the frame together first, as it acts as a guide for the rest of the puzzle.

-When I’m working on SEO for a client, I need to find the “edges” of their business – what they do, what they don’t do, what makes them different, etc. Knowing about their business helps guide me to tailor an optimisation strategy for their needs.
+When we are working on SEO for a client, we need to find the “edges” of their business – what they do, what they don’t do, what makes them different, etc. Knowing about their business helps to guide us and tailor an optimisation strategy for their needs.

 2 – The right pieces are key.